 - Gwen Ffrangcon-Davies (1891-1992).

 - The actress 1890-1960.

 - Theatre Archives

 - Monograph Gwen Ffrangcon-Davies: Twentieth-Century Actress.
-To be published in the ‘Dramatic Lives’ series (edited by Professor Katharine Cockin, University of Hull) by Pickering & Chatto May 2013.
+Published in the ‘Dramatic Lives’ series (edited by Professor Katharine Cockin, University of Hull) Routledge July 2013.

 - Article ‘Gwen Ffrangcon-Davies: Ethereal from the Waist Up and All Welsh Pony down below.’
 NTQ 2011 (27) pp 203-214